PuAlbert/hover-format-tools/README.md

 # Timestamp Hover Formatter

-A VSCode extension that automatically formats timestamps into readable time when you hover over them.
+A VSCode extension that automatically formats timestamps and decodes Base64 strings when you hover over them.

 ## Features